Workers’ Comp Benefits in Denver, are they Really Enough?

 - Employers and insurers increasingly control medical decisions, such as whether an injured worker needs surgery.
 In 37 states, workers can’t pick their own doctor or are restricted to a list provided by their employers.
 (Colorado offers a method to select a different doctor if needed.)

 Judges even seem to think current workers’ comp benefits are not adequate.
-One Florida judge in August of 2014 ruled that the Florida Workers’ Compensation Act was unconstitutional and that law the “fails miserably” when it comes to workers’ safety, health, welfare, and Morals.
+One Florida judge in August of 2014 ruled that the Florida Workers’ Compensation Act was unconstitutional and that the law the “fails miserably” when it comes to workers’ safety, health, welfare, and Morals.
 Florida Workers’ Advocates v.
 State of Florida, Case No. 11-13661 CA 25 (Aug.
 13, 2014) (also known as Padgett v.
 State of Florida).
 The case specifically looked at the Act’s exclusive remedy provision, which provides that workers’ compensation benefits are the only remedy when hurt on the job.
-Florida has eliminated, as of 2003 amendments, all compensation for permanent partial disability, which means your impairment has to permanently and totally disable you.
+Florida has eliminated, as of 2003 amendments, all compensation for permanent partial disability, which means your impairment has to permanently and totally disable you enough to prevent you from working in the future.

 Is the System Broken?